liolikus/QuizGame/README.md

 Complete integration code can be found [here](https://github.com/liolikus/QuizGame/blob/main/src/Game/pages/quizGame/components/result/Result.tsx)

 Sample for the `mint` executing functions for the `quiz_token.aleo` Program:

+>It seems that **with Leo Wallet 0.0.17+ no need to store our ProverKey**, but as for now, this part is still included in the code so the Program ProverKey >storing here: https://provers.s3.us-west-2.amazonaws.com/mint.prover , so this part of the guide will be updated in the future, but in any case, this code is >fully working.

   ```tsx
     const onClick = async () => {
     if (!publicKey) throw new WalletNotConnectedError();